Bob Moertle

 Board Member and Treasurer

-Sergeant Niki Cordero serves as a board member and treasurer for Frontline Hope for First Responders, bringing nearly two decades of experience in law enforcement and a deep commitment to officer wellness.
+Niki Cordero serves as a board member and treasurer for Frontline Hope for First Responders, bringing nearly two decades of experience in law enforcement and a deep commitment to officer wellness.
 She has served with the Clearcreek Township Police Department for 18 years, where she currently coordinates the department’s wellness program—focusing on the mental, emotional, and physical health of her fellow officers.

-Niki’s work is rooted in compassion, leadership, and firsthand understanding of the challenges faced by those in uniform.
+In her leadership role, Sergeant Cordero’s work is rooted in compassion, leadership, and firsthand understanding of the challenges faced by those in uniform.
 Her dedication to building a culture of care within public safety aligns directly with the mission of Frontline Hope.

 Outside of her professional role, Niki enjoys spending time with her family and finding rest in nature—often through camping and outdoor adventures.